10 Amazing Benefits Of Corn Silk

 Check out the infographic below to learn about the top health benefits of corn silk.

-The benefits of corn silk are many.
-It is loaded with many beneficial compounds that can promote overall health.
+While we are aware of the benefits of corn who would have thought that even its silk can be beneficial in so many ways?
+The benefits of corn silk are mainly due to the beneficial compounds present in it that can promote overall health.
 Corn silk can be used to prepare tea, which can offer many health benefits.
 It can effectively treat urinary tract infections too.
 It also acts as a diuretic and helps in managing kidney stones.
 Corn silk can facilitate blood clotting, helps in blood pressure control, regulates blood sugar levels, and is known for its anti-inflammatory properties and free radical scavenging activity.
 The topical application of corn silk effectively manages boils and rashes.
 However, moderate consumption is advised to reap its benefits and avoid its harmful effects.
 Practice extra caution if you are on any medication or supplements or are allergic to corn silk.

 Frequently Asked Questions